 Below are three car seats we've labelled Don't Buys because the samples we tested weren’t as safe as they should be.

 Child car seat law for older children

 Child car seats distribute the crash forces over as wide an area as possible and protect your child from being injured by coming into contact with the vehicle interior.

 According to UK law, every child must use a child car seat until they’re 12 years old or 135cm/4ft 5in tall, whichever comes first.

 In many other European countries the cut-off is higher, at 150cm/4ft 11in, and many child car seats for older children sold in the UK can be used with kids up to 150cm tall.

-Your child's bones continue to strengthen as they grow older, and once they reach around four years old you can swap to a Group 2/3 car seat.
+Your child's bones continue to strengthen as they grow older, and once they reach around four years old you can swap to a high-back booster seat (Group 2/3 or i-Size).

 Backless booster seats can be cheaper and seem more convenient to use (especially if you need to move the child car seat between cars), but they offer very little protection in a crash, particularly if you’re hit from the side, and they have no way of keeping the shoulder strap of a three-point adult seatbelt in the right place on a child.

 * In March 2020, Which? surveyed 1,800 parents with children under 12.

 Video: how to fit a high-back booster seat